• What is Copywriting?

 So, with that said, here are seven signs at that your portfolio site needs anything from a tweak to a full overhaul.

-I know, when you first built it, it was sheer perfection.
-But the internet evolves and your taste level increases.
-Now, you need to look at your site with a critical eye: Is it truly a great looking site?
+Look at your site with a critical eye: Is it truly a great looking site?
 Does it convey how professional you are?
 How does it compare with other websites?
-And not just other people’s portfolio websites, but other great sites across the web.
+And not just other people’s portfolio websites, but other great sites across the web?

 If it needs a complete overhaul, here are a few resources for relatively easy ways to engineer a redesign.
+Remember: sometimes keeping it simple is wildly effective.

 If you’re working from a wordpress.com/mynamehere or swankyportfolios.com/mynamehere URL, you’re not operating like a professional.
-Professionals take the time to set up dedicated URLs for their site. (www.mynamehere.com instead of wordpress.com/mynamehere)
+Professionals take the time to set up dedicated URLs for their site: www.mynamehere.com instead of wordpress.com/mynamehere.

 The whole purpose of your site is to give potential clients and bosses a sense of your skills by letting them read the copy you write.
 But if your site has small images of your pieces that can’t be clicked on to expand, there’s a good chance they can’t actually read what you’ve written.